cesarolvr/cesarolvr/README.md

 - 💻 I’m currently working with development of front-end modern applications

-- 🌱 in my free time, working with creative programming, ui design and 3d tools to web development
+- 🌱 simultaneously, I work with creative programming, ui design and 3d tools to web

 - 🏅 and also in my free time I'm 🚴🏿‍♂️ cycling, 🏊‍♂️ swimming and ⚽ playing soccer